SEN Information Report for The Bawburgh School 2017-18

 Assessing SEN at The Bawburgh School

-Class teachers, support staff, Parents/Carers and the learner themselves will be the first to notice a difficulty with learning.
+Class teachers, support staff, Parents/Carers and the learners themselves will be the first to notice a difficulty with learning.
 We ensure that assessment of educational needs involves the learner and Parents/Carer alongside the teacher.
 The Special Educational Needs Co-ordinator (SENCo) will also support with the identification of barriers to learning.
 We have a range of assessment tools available which we share with our cluster schools.

 For some learners we may want to seek advice from specialist teams.
 In our schools and clusters we have access to various specialist services.
 We have access to services universally provided by Norfolk County Council, which are described on the Local Offer website available here.